kcamcam/Quotifier/README.md

 # Quotifier
-Because reugular comments are too mainstream.
+Because regular comments are too mainstream.

 ## What it does